kraikub/oauth2/README.md

 To understand Kraikub, you might be familiar with **Sign in with Google** buttons which can be found on most of today's websites or applications.
 These buttons bring you to Google's authentication page to identify who you are and send some of your allowed personal data back to the website or the application owners to process them for their purposes.

-Likewise, Katrade Account is an (unofficial) authentication gateway for Kasetsart University API.
+Likewise, Kraikub is an (unofficial) authentication gateway for Kasetsart University API.
 It helps developers to identify their users with Kasetsart University easier.

-Katrade Account is a middleman between you (as both developers and users) and Kasetsart University.
+Kraikub is a middleman between you (as both developers and users) and Kasetsart University.
 Our goal is to make the user's authentication much easier than before.
 Once the authentication is proficient, developers can use most of their time to deal with their best ideas and features.

 ## Try it now 🙋🏻‍♂️
 Check out [Kraikub](https://kraikub.netlify.app), Log in with your KU account and create your first app now!